LocationLeeuwarden, The Netherlands

 Design TeamCoen Bouwmeester, Guido Zeck

-From the architect.
+Text description provided by the architects.
 Leeuwarden is a provincial town in the north of Holland.
 The landscape in this region has been conquered from the sea and therefore it is mostly flat and consists of green polders, dykes and many lakes.

 The building plot of Steel Study House nr.2 designed by Archipelontwerpers is situated on the border between the town and the open agricultural landscape which surrounds the town.
 The house reflects this division, the façade facing the town is also part of this built environment while at the opposite side however you have a wonderful view over the lake and the open field.
 This contrast in orientation is the essence of the design of this house: on one side the closed and suburban relation with the town and on the other side the open view of a belvedere.